Moldavite Mythology: The Gemstone That Fell From The Sky

 Moldavite’s use in Feng Shui may not be as widespread in the West but it is believed to bring abundance and prosperity to its’ users.
 Buddhist and other Asian mythologies also include stories about magic gems that originated amongst the cosmos, such as the Cintamani Stone.

 This stone has been popularized in the West by its’ depictions in video games like Uncharted 2: Among Thieves and the TV series Dragon Ball Z.

 Moldavite is associated with the opening of Third Eye and Heart Chakras, as well as being used as a general-purpose energy cleanser and warding off negative energies.
 Its’ cosmic appeal and long affiliation with the stars and space has helped give moldavite quite the reputation for being a ‘powerful, energetically-charged’ crystal.
 Users have reported an experience known as a ‘moldavite flush’ where those holding it in their left hand (or ‘receiving’ hand) will feel an energetic rush throughout their body.

 Aside from its’ otherworldly and supernatural qualities, moldavite’s glassy hardness is very visually appealing.
 From the amulets of the Neolithic hunter gatherer’s to today's red carpet, moldavite is very versatile and comes in a range of different colors.
 The colors vary due to the chemical composition, usually Iron or Manganese content.

 We use this extraterrestrial gemstone to create unique jewelry that captures the natural qualities of each individual stone.
-You can shop our made to order moldavite jewelry here.
+Shop our made to order moldavite jewelry.